 Riding a sportive is a superb way to explore a new area on your bike.
 You are fully supported by event staff and surrounded by other enthusiastic participants.
 Wiggle hosts a whole collection of sportive events all around the UK.

-A full list of events can be found here.
-In this Wiggle Guide we aim to give you some pointers on how to ride, train and prepare for a Sportive.
+In this Wiggle Guide, we aim to give you some pointers on how to ride, train and prepare for a Sportive.
 For specific advice on the kit that you should bring to an event, have a read of our Sportive Checklist.

 What are Sportives?